African Painted Dog

 African painted dogs live in social packs of up to 40 members.
 Each sex has its own hierarchy that determines breeding and feeding privileges, with an alpha male and female dominating daily life.
 Females tend to migrate to join other packs, but males generally do not leave the family unit.
 Unlike wolves, this canid is rarely aggressive and fighting between pack members is rare.
 All pack members cooperate in feeding the pups, and will also regurgitate food for old, sick or injured dogs that could not join the hunt.
 Intensely gregarious, they will sleep close together and maintain physical contact with each other.
 Human extermination, disease, and loss of habitat has limited the wild dog’s range and reduced numbers to less than 5,000.
 Predation by lions, hyenas and crocodiles also limits the areas where it can survive.

-Our Painted Dogs: Colby (female) and Bleu (female)
+Our Painted Dogs: Colby (female), Bleu (female), Maurice (male)